craftercms/docs/source/system-administrators/activities/clustering.rst

    .. note::
       Studio nodes use an in-memory distributed data store to orchestrate the bootstrapping of the Primary Component, so you don't need to do it.
-Basically, when the cluster is started, the nodes synchronize through the data store to decide which one does the bootstrapping, and then the rest join the Primary Component.
+When the cluster is started, the nodes synchronize through the data store to decide which one does the bootstrapping, and then the rest join the Primary Component.

-There is no upper limit to the number of nodes that can be put in the cluster.
-It's recommended that the cluster have at least three nodes, and have an odd number of nodes in the cluster to prevent the split brain problem.

-Resources can sometimes be limited and the cluster will need to run with just two nodes.
-The solution is to setup an arbitrator, which Crafter CMS provides using the ``Studio Arbiter``.
-This arbitrator functions as an odd node, to avoid split-brain situations and it can also request a consistent application state snapshot, which is useful in making backups.
+The cluster must have three nodes, two Studios and one ``Studio Arbiter``.
+This arbitrator functions as an odd node, to avoid split-brain situations and it can also provide a consistent application state snapshot, which is useful in making backups.

 ------------